GitHub Integration

 Note

-Be sure to always try with the latest SmartGit release because we are regularly adjusting required scopes for the latest version.
+Always use the latest SmartGit release, as it includes the most up-to-date required scopes.
 If you suspect that not even the latest version is requesting the scopes which are required for your scenario, you may manually change the scopes in the Preferences, Low-Level Properties, property “github.oauth.scopes”.

 Typical Git error messages hinting to this kind of problem: